ospfranco/ospfranco.github.io/_posts/2024-06-23-rust reduce binary size.md

 The OpenSSL adds a lot of weight to a crate unless you need it, you can use [ring](https://crates.io/crates/ring) which reduced further 4 MB to 6 MB of my crate.

+# Further reading

+[Here is a great repo](https://github.com/johnthagen/min-sized-rust) with a lot more flags and tweaks, mostly under experimental flags or nightly Rust versions so use at your own risk.

 # Results

 Using all the compile optimizations, I was able to reduce the output of one of my binaries from 66 MB to 24.7 MB.
 It's still large but better.